 In this category, I don’t really think you should look for budget options.
 If you need it to well at everything, then you’re going to pay a little extra.
 My favorite barrel in this class is Criterion’s Hybrid Profile.

 At the “budget” end, I suggest Criterion’s fluted stainless offerings.
+I put that in quotes because, obviously, it’s still more expensive than the low end of the market.

-If you have more to spend, then check out the Centurion Arms RECCE or Mk12 barrels, which are the same ones used on the military Mk12 rifle.
+If you have more cash to spend, then check out the Centurion Arms RECCE or Mk12 barrels, which are the same ones used on the military Mk12 rifle.

 The major advancements in this technology have been in how ammunition gets loaded into the chamber.
 The aerodynamics of bullets have seen significant advancement as well, but that’s not the topic we’re talking about today.